t-flo/transmission/README.md

 ## Known issues

-* Enabling DHT could lead to crashes on exit.
+* enabling DHT could lead to crashes on exit.
 * udp trackers are not handled correctly.
+* files/folders with exotic characters may be not downloaded, or are downloaded, but cannot be opened on switch.

 ## Building